markusmoenig/Eldiron/Readme.md

 * Tilemap editor to select tiles in bitmaps and assign tile types and animations.
 (Done)
 * Commission game tiles and create a modular character tile system (In progress).
 * World editor to create the world and it's areas (In progress).
-* Behavior tree node system for creating the RPG system and AI (TBD).
+* Behavior tree node system for creating the RPG system and AI (In progress).
 * 3D Dungeons ?
 (Unsure if v1 or later)

 Eldiron is currently under heavy development and not yet ready for consumption.